Thursday, June 18, 2026

 On the way, a bus stop break at corner gas station food mart.

 Olympia is a large site with many stone pillars still standing.
-Remains of a gymnasium, a refurbised track field, supposedly near where original games held.
+Remains of a gymnasium, a refurbished track field I believe, supposedly near where original games held.
 A flood uncovered old statues, all now put in museums.

 A "shame" walkway.
-Anyone caught cheating had ther likeness chizeled in stone and mounted with their names attached.
+Anyone caught cheating had their likeness chiseled in stone and mounted with their names attached.

 Note: Greek soldiers cleansed their bodies after every battle.
 Having to kill another human being was not to be taken lightly.